Data management plan for RJ

 Thus, a DMP acts as a "living" document that changes over time, throughout the project.
 For the individual researcher / research group / infrastructure manager, a DMP is an effective way to gain control of how the material is handled, stored and retrieved and what costs may be associated with it, and to ensure that the project complies with applicable regulations, legal and ethical aspects, and is prepared. for archiving at the end of the project.
 A DMP may look slightly different depending on the subject area, the type of data and any specific requirements from research funders.
 A DMP focuses on the management of digital data.

 Internationally, many funders require a DMP as part of the application and decision process.
 A number of research funders have recommendations and, in some cases, requirements for a DMP.
-In Sweden, the Swedish Research Council and Formas demand a DMP for projects that receive funding (https://www.vr.se/utlysningar-och-beslut/villkor-for-bidrag/datahanteringsplan.html).
+In Sweden, the Swedish Research Council, Formas and The Foundation for Baltic and East European Studies demand a DMP for projects that receive funding.
 For certain targeted calls, the Swedish Research Council requires a DMP at the time of application.

 Data management plan at RJ

 Riksbankens Jubileumsfond (RJ) sees that there are several benefits in establishing a DMP when a research project is taking shape.
 Obtaining a DMP in connection with the application process for projects where one can expect that data management (collection, processing and making data accessible) is central and / or comprehensive will be a valuable tool for understanding how the data management within the project is planned.
 For those working within the framework of an existing archive material, the DMP is a support in the necessary dialogue between researchers and the archive institution.
-RJ has therefore decided to demand a DMP for projects that apply for Infrastructure for research in 2020.
+RJ therefore decided to demand a DMP for projects that apply for RJ Infrastructure for research calls from 2020 and onwards.
 In the DMP, the focus is on digital data, although some sections relate to analog data.

 A completed DMP is considered when RJ assesses the feasibility of the project, where there should be a realistic, relevant and anchored DMP that extends beyond the end of the project period.